 LAB MEDIA: Figure 1A and Figure 1B (First sentence: show 1A only.
 Add 1B for the 2nd sentence.)

-In the two limb hanging test performed once weekly, both the mdx mice and the wild type mice displayed a learning curve in the first few weeks of testing.
+In the two limb hanging test performed once weekly, both male mdx and wild type mice displayed a learning curve in the first few weeks of testing.
 However, the performance of the mdx mice was worse at all time-points compared to the wild type mice.
 The maximum allowed hanging time of 600 secs is indicated by the dotted line.

 LAB MEDIA: Figure 2A